 Are There Risks When Feeding Cabbage to Guinea Pigs?

-For that reason, you should always feed your guinea pig cabbage in moderate quantities (a leaf or two) and only one to two times a week.
+Cabbage contains nutrients that can be harmful if it’s a regular part of their daily diet.
+Feed your guinea pig cabbage in moderate quantities (a leaf or two) only one to two times a week.

 Calcium

-So, when giving your guinea pigs to eat cabbage, make sure to combine it with other fresh vegetables that are rich in other nutrients and low in calcium.
+Cabbage can also cause bloating and diarrhea in guinea pigs.
+When feeding your guinea pigs cabbage, make sure to combine it with other fresh vegetables that are rich in other nutrients and low in calcium.

 Bladder Stones

-Calcium in cabbage can lead to kidney and bladder stones in guinea pigs when fed in an abundant amount.
+Calcium in cabbage can lead to kidney and bladder stones when fed in large amounts.
+Guinea pigs can’t regulate calcium, so they absorb it all.

-Guinea pigs eat cabbage, but they should eat it only in moderation to prevent bloating and digestion problems.
+Their sensitive digestive system suffers greatly from excess calcium.
+Guinea pigs eat cabbage, but they should eat it only sparingly to prevent these problems.

 Can Guinea Pigs Eat Red Cabbage Every Day?

-Cabbage can be a part of a guinea pig diet once or twice a week but don’t feed your guinea pigs daily with this vegetable.
+Cabbage can be part of a guinea pig diet once or twice a week, but don’t feed your guinea pigs daily.
+Experts recommend one to two small leaves per serving, which provides sufficient nutrients when combined with other fruits and vegetables.

 Moderation and balance are key to a healthy guinea pig.